 • A satisfactory interview.

 Additional Costs and Information

-Learners will be expected to purchase a standard course textbook costing approximately £25.
-You will be required to provide a basic tool kit details of which will be given to you at interview.
+You will need to buy a standard course textbook (approximately £25) and will also be required to supply your own basic tool kit, which we will discuss with you at your interview.

 What Could I Do Next?

 Having successfully completed this course you could progress on to the Level 3 Diploma in Site Carpentry and/or NVQ Level 2 or 3 if you are in employment.
 If you go directly into employment after this course you will need to achieve a Level 2 NVQ which requires some on-site assessment.